-To calculate the landed costs of imported goods, you must:
+How to calculate the landed cost of imported products.

-1. Receive a detailed quotation from your supplier with all details confirmed.
-The quotation must include the following:
+Step 1: Receive a detailed quotation from the exporter.
+The quotation will include the following details:

 - Currency (most commonly USD)